What Is Hell?

 Hell, then, is an eternity before the righteous, ever-burning wrath of God, a suffering torment from which there is no escape and no relief.
 Understanding this is crucial to our drive to appreciate the work of Christ and to preach His gospel.

-Excerpted from Essential Truths of the Christian Faith.
+This excerpt is from R.C.
+Sproul’s Essential Truths of the Christian Faith.

 Further resources on the subject of hell: